 After logging is complete, you can open MAT-files in MATLAB®, and use them for further analysis.
 Since the data points are stored in MAT files, you can directly open the files in MATLAB without converting them into any other format.

-Remove the SD Card from the VEX® EDR V5 Robot Brain, connect the card to the host computer and read the .mat files from the explorer.
+In C2000, remove the SD Card from the board, connect it to a computer and read the .mat files from the explorer.

 The files are named as

 The name of your Simulink® model is